Alejogb1/job-board/blog-data/how-to-fix-a-typeerror-module-object-is-not-callable-error.md

 id: "how-to-fix-a-typeerror-module-object-is-not-callable-error"
 ---

-Alright, let's talk about that frustrating `TypeError: 'module' object is not callable`.
+, let's talk about that frustrating `TypeError: 'module' object is not callable`.
 I've definitely bumped into this particular gremlin a few times over the years, and it's usually a facepalm moment once you track it down.
 It crops up in Python when you’re trying to invoke a module as if it were a function or class, which, of course, it's not intended to be.

 Essentially, Python is telling you that you’re using the module object – the imported file itself – incorrectly.
 You’ve likely tried to use the module's name with parentheses, like this: `my_module()`, when what you actually needed was to access a function, class, or variable within that module.
 This is a common source of confusion, especially for developers new to Python or when working with larger, more complex projects that have numerous dependencies.